 Several types of medications are used in medication-assisted treatment for addiction.
 A few of the most common are listed below.

 This helps you wean off opioids while minimizing the side effects of opioid withdrawal.
 Buprenorphine is unlikely to cause the intense sedative and euphoric effects caused by opioid drugs.
 However, it does help satisfy cravings and suppress opioid withdrawal symptoms.
-As part of a medication-assisted substance abuse treatment program, buprenorphine addicts in recovery fully engage in therapy and other rehab activities.

 Studies indicate the success rate of medication-assisted treatment is substantial.
 Because MAT reduces the intensity and challenges associated with cravings, it helps addicts focus on overcoming addiction in recovery.
 Some studies suggest the success rate of medication-assisted treatment is up to 90% at the two-year mark.